 We all know that word of mouth is one of the best ways to promote anything, and books are no exception.
 Look at working with a blogger to review your book like virtual word of mouth promotion.
 By tapping into their audience of loyal readers, it’s like spreading the word amongst a large group of friends, and they, in turn, will spread the word to their friends, and so forth.
 Because of the vastness of the Internet, virtual word of mouth can spread quickly!

 - Plenty of options for coverage

 When you work with a blogger to promote your book, you may very well have a variety of coverage options to choose from, depending on the blog.
 There are book reviews, book lists, guest posts, Q&As, and more.
-Having options allows you to work with a particular blogger to find the type of coverage that best fits you and your book best while also fitting the style of the blog.
-Even further, you might explore coupling two types of coverage together—i.e. pitching an author Q&A to run alongside a book review or an excerpt run plus a giveaway to a blogger’s audience.
+Having options allows you to work with a particular blogger to find the type of coverage that best fits you and your book best while also fitting the blog’s style.
+You might further explore coupling two types of coverage together—i.e., pitching an author Q&A to run alongside a book review or an excerpt run plus a giveaway to a blogger’s audience.